sambogrub/daily_diary/plans_for_daily_diary.md

  - goals and states - dictionary {goal:[goal_id, state]}

  __Functions/Operations__
- - assigning
+ - assigning attributes in their own functions to allow more options to be encapsulated in the function

 ## Month class
  __Variables__
  -month number
  -month name
- -day list (holds all the day ojects needed for that month)
+ -day matrix (holds all the day ojects needed for that month)

+ __Functions/Operations__
+ - building the day matrix to hold all the day objects that are needed for that month
+ - revealing the buttons that correspond with the day matrix's days